khulnasoft/khulnasoft/cmd/batcheshelper/README.md

 `batcheshelper` is a helper script for Sourcegraph Batch Changes that is run in a workspace container before and after a step is executed.

-It is designed to replace Sourcegraph's `src` CLI for use in Executors.
+It is designed to replace Khulnasoft's `src` CLI for use in Executors.

 ## Usage